mateusproto/fullstackbankingapplication/README.md

 Project Title: MIT Capstone - Full-Stack Banking Application

-Description/Motivation: Develop a full stack application using Express and Node.js to integrate Backend, Database and Frontend; MongoDB as database for persistent store; and Bootstrap with React for Frontend
+Description/Motivation: Develop a full stack application using Express and Node.js to integrate Backend, Database and Frontend; MongoDB as database; and Bootstrap with React for Frontend

 Installation Guidelines:
 - git clone